 - Service Catalog Management - Service Catalog has a list of services that are available to users and customers.
 The service catalog is made accessible to the customers.
 It is most often functions as an entry point for all the information services in the live environment.

 - Service Catalog Management helps to control and manage the service catalog that holds all the data about the services that are available to the customers currently.

-- Service Level Management - This is a process that deals with managing the service level agreements between the service providers and the customers corresponding to the levels of reliability and performance that related to particular services.
+- Service Level Management - This is a process that deals with managing the service level agreements between the service providers and the customers corresponding to the levels of reliability and performance related to particular services.

-- Operational Level Agreements - These are the performance agreements that are almost similar to SLAs.
+- Operational Level Agreements - These are performance agreements that are almost similar to SLAs.

 - Availability Management - This process focuses on the management of availability requirements that are mentioned in the Service Level Agreements.
 Availability is defined as the configuration or any other service to be performed when required.

 - Capacity Management - This process deals with the level of capacity that is readily available to meet the business requirements as mentioned in the Service Level Agreements.